CHARLESTON, W.Va. (WTAP) - UPDATE: 1/22/2017

 A former Marietta College professor has been sentenced to at least 60 years in prison in West Virginia after pleading guilty to sexually abusing two boys in the late 1990s.

 Media outlets report that 65-year-old Eugene Anderson pleaded guilty Monday in Kanawha County Circuit Court to 10 sexual abuse counts and eight counts of third-degree assault.

 Judge Tod Kaufman agreed to Anderson's request for a maximum sentence.
 The sentence will run consecutive to lengthy sentences Anderson received in child pornography cases in West Virginia and Ohio more than a decade ago.

 While imprisoned in West Virginia, Anderson confessed to a state police trooper that he sexually abused a 13-year-old boy and a 14-year-old boy.
 He told Kaufman that these victims hadn't received justice.

 (Copyright 2015 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)

-Ten years ago August 23, a former Marietta College professor was found guilty of more than one hundred child pornography charges.
+Ten years ago August 23, a former Marietta College professor was found guilty of more than 100 child pornography charges.

 Robert Eugene Anderson had an extra two years added to his 160-year prison sentence.

-The sentence from Washington County Common Pleas Judge Susan Boyer was because of an act committed prior to July of 1996, .that originally was overlooked when he was originally sentenced.
+The sentence from Washington County Common Pleas Judge Susan Boyer was because of an act committed prior to July of 1996.
+It was was overlooked when he was originally sentenced.

 Appearing by video from the West Virginia prison at Mount Olive, Anderson took full responsibility for what he called serious crimes.